gnnsys/gnnsys.github.io/index.md

 **Workshop organizers:** Xavier Bresson (National University of Singapore), Michael Bronstein from (Imperial College London/Twitter), Stefanie Jegelka (MIT), George Karypis (Univ of Minnesota/AWS ML), Petar Veličković (DeepMind), Zheng Zhang (NYU Shanghai/AWS ML)

+**Program Committee:**

+TBD

 ## Submission Instructions

 * Submissions can be up to 6 pages (not including references).
-* All submissions must be in PDF and follow the the format outlined for MLSys 2021
+* All submissions must be in PDF and follow the the format outlined for [MLSys 2021](https://mlsys.org/Conferences/2021/CallForPapers)
 * Submissions do not have to be anonymized
 * Please submit your paper using the CMT link.

 ## Important Dates